bloxstreet/support/guides/training-guide.md

 ## Host Scripts
 {: .text-red-300 }
-This section outlines what the duties the host has and what they should say.
-Do not follow this section if you are not the Host/Co-Host.
+This section outlines the duties the Host has and what they should say.

 ### Host: Claiming
 {: .text-yellow-200 }